 In case you don't have access to a water faucet, the manual shows how to use a 5-gallon bucket instead.
 This is a unique workaround to use while camping or boating, but you must refill the bucket after a few minutes.
 Although you shouldn't use excessively dirty water, you can attach a filter to the hose to keep stray debris from damaging the pressure washer's internal components.

-One of the drawbacks we noticed is the Hydroshot doesn't come with a detergent container, though you can buy one separately or in a starter kit that costs $150, about $30 more than the base package.
-Also, WORX makes fewer accessories than other brands.
+One of the drawbacks we noticed is the Hydroshot doesn't come with a detergent container.
+Although WORX makes fewer accessories than other brands, you can buy a detergent container separately or in a starter kit that costs $150, about $30 more than the base package cost.